 What makes the Mediterranean diet unique?

 The Mediterranean diet is rich in vegetables, cereals, fruit, fish, extra virgin olive oil and wine.
 Not an exaggeration, but many kinds of scientific research confirmed, this way of eating may help you live longer, protect your brain and even improve mood.
-The Mediterranean diet can also protect you and reduce the risk of developing certain diseases such as diabetes type 2, cardiovascular diseases, atherosclerosis, and certain cancers.
+The Mediterranean diet can also protect you and reduce the risk of developing certain diseases like diabetes type 2, cardiovascular diseases, atherosclerosis, and certain cancers.

 Enjoy life, live longer, eat better and healthier!